discretize/discretize-guides/fractals/aetherblade/index.md

 <Tabs>
 <Tab specialization="Revenant">

 You can <Skill name="Call to Anguish"/> most mobs to group them.
+If you have enough pulls in your group you should use <Skill name="Legendary Dwarf Stance"/> and <Skill name="Inspiring Reinforcement"/> to deny the <Control name="Daze"/>s from the air strikes constantly hitting you.
 </Tab>

 <Tab specialization="elementalist">